MoldyMacaroniX/moldygd.com/_src/posts/new-final-2-1-video.md

 ---
 title: I Confess.
 I Made One More 2.1 Video.
 date: 2023-11-08
+desc: While I originally said I would not release another video until Geometry Dash 2.2, with the update being delayed (seriously?)
+I went ahead and made one more video in 2.1.
 ---

 While I originally said [I would not release another video until Geometry Dash 2.2](/my-final-2-1-video-is-out-now-what/), with the update [being delayed](https://www.dashword.net/posts/geometry-dash-2-2-release-date-delayed-until-november-2023/) (seriously?)
 I went ahead and made one more video in 2.1.